HugoSeda/C-Programs/README.md

 mult: Multiplies two numbers using addition.

-vowel: Counts the number of vowels in given string.
+vowel: Counts the number of vowels in a given string.